 An interesting fact about Bonhomme, he has his security detail, just like the secret service.
 Tall and imposing, he wears the arrowhead sash (inspired by the Amerindian culture) as he appears all over the city during the celebration.
 People love this friendly character and in some cases, children hold him in higher esteem than Santa Claus in Quebec City.

 Here are a few ideas on how you can embrace your winter spirit in Quebec City:

 The “Plains of Abraham” was the site of many clashes between the French and British Empires during Canada’s early history and the scene of the 1759 Conquest, which changed the fate of North America and kept control of the St Lawrence Seaway shipping lanes with the French.

 Today the park is one of the prime locations of the Quebec Winter Carnaval with slides, Ferris wheels, international ice sculptures and plenty of places to eat and drink.
-All winter you can ski, skate, and snowshoe for free on the Plains of Abraham, if you don’t have equipment then rentals are available.
+All winter you can ski, skate, and snowshoe for free on the Plains of Abraham, if you don’t have the equipment then rentals are available.

 Hotel de Glace

 The Hotel de Glace is open from January 3rd until March 23rd, 2014.
 Staying the night inside the icy walls takes a braver soul than I where ambient temperatures stay between -3 to -5 C. Staying the night requires advance bookings and some basic training in how to sleep well in your arctic surroundings.

 A team of artists from North America and Europe worked on creating this masterpiece of ice, including the ice sculptures that explore themes of myth and legends from around the world.

 The coolest bar is located in the hotel and the perfect place to warm up with a “Caribou”, a potent alcoholic drink which contains brandy, vodka, sherry and port.
 Caribou is available at most bars and liquor stores.